ryangriffinau/remix-social/README.md

 ## Development flow
 1. Get setup
+2. fetch latest changes from remote - `git fetch origin`
-2. Make dev updates & test locally
+3. Make dev updates & test locally
    1. for new data models, see pscale notes below
-3. Push changes:
+4. Push changes:
    1. `git checkout -b feature/{{feature name e.g. add-h1}}`
    2. `git status // check which branch you're on and where its at`
    3. `git add .` // or: